Polycystic kidney disease

-People with a personal or family history of PKD should be tested to determine if cerebral aneurysms are causing headaches.
+People with a personal or family history of PKD who have headaches should be tested to determine if cerebral aneurysms are the cause.

-Polycystic kidney disease and cysts on the liver or other organs may be found with the following tests:
+PKD and cysts on the liver or other organs may be found using the following tests:

 If several members of your family have PKD, genetic tests can be done to determine whether you carry the PKD gene.

 The goal of treatment is to control symptoms and prevent complications.
-High blood pressure may be hard to control, but controlling it is the most important part of treatment.
+Treatment may include:

 Any urinary tract infection should be treated quickly with antibiotics.